-Everyday I receive appeals for help from so many people.All of them are terrible cases and one wonders how the world can be like this when there is so much pain and suffering.
+Everyday I receive appeals for help from so many people.All of them are terrible cases of children dying and one wonders how the world can be like this when there is so much pain and suffering.

 One case that has left my whole nervous system broken down is case of Memory which came out because there is a man who besides writing for a paper only, decides to write to save human life.
 I posted article below and picture on my facebook as it has become a space where anyone from anywhere in the the world comes to debrief and report cases of similar nature.
 The cases reported via my facebook make mockery of all titles ,offices,funding,speeches that we make on empowering girls and women.This mocks all glossy pamphlets ,websites and just everything we print and design because instead we cannot provide just basics for children who need them most especially on remote parts of the country.